Pivotal Reasons to Create a Product Demo Video for Your Software

 The Trust Factor

-Perhaps the most amazing power that the product demo video possesses is that it can cause trust.
+Perhaps the most amazing power that the product demo video possesses is that it can engender trust.
 Software purchases, especially in the B2B space, are big investments involving a number of stakeholders who sometimes may use their vote to influence the decision.

 Looking Forward

 The most successful companies today are those who see demo videos past a checkbox for marketing but a primary pillar for customer education.
-Thoughtfully made, these videos serve multiple findings spanning the awareness, consideration, purchase, onboarding, and retention customer vistas.
+Thoughtfully made, these videos serve multiple examples spanning the awareness, consideration, purchase, onboarding, and retention customer vistas.